lupin-de-mid/ecs-unityintegration/README.md

 # Unity integration for Entity Component System framework
 [Unity integration](https://github.com/Leopotam/ecs-unityintegration) for [ECS framework](https://github.com/Leopotam/ecs).

-> **This software in work-in-progress stage.**

-> Tested / developed on unity 2017.3 and contains assembly definition for compiling to separate assembly file for performance reason.
+> Tested on unity 2017.4 (dependent on Unity engine) and contains assembly definition for compiling to separate assembly file for performance reason.

 > Dependent on [ECS framework](https://github.com/Leopotam/ecs) - ECS framework should be imported to unity project first.